CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.2.2 Mobile Device Management (MDM) .md

 #### SYS.3.2.2.M16 Use of Separate Work Environments (CI)

 A particularly high protection of the information against dangers, which arise through the private use of the device, offer separate working environments.
 If there is a high need for protection and users use different apps that need to communicate in different ways with the institution's IT systems, a separate work environment should be used.
-Because these environments often have their own encrypted storage and VPN channel, they provide the apps with an area where the protection of the data is provided by the work environment.
+Because these environments often have their own encrypted storage and VPN channel, they provide the apps with an area where data protection is provided by the work environment.
 So also unsafe apps can be used.
 Separate work environments are especially recommended when apps on the device require interaction with other apps, as any communication between each app may be exploited by other apps and may become an attack gate for attackers.
 When selecting the separate working environment, attention must be paid to appropriate certifications (eg Common Criteria or FIPS 140-2) or quality marks such as "IT Security made in Germany".
 Also, the hardware of the mobile device should support the necessary security measures itself.

 #### SYS.3.2.2.M17 Control of the use of mobile devices (I)